Xposed-Modules-Repo/name.monwf.customiuizer/README.md

-# Another CustoMIUIzer fork for MIUI13 based on A12
+# Another CustoMIUIzer for MIUI13

 since the original customiuizer (thanks to `Mikanoshi`) has so many features, I don't have enough time and power to make them all works